The Bizarre Back-of-Beyond Bakery – Farina, South Australia

 Of course it helps that Farina station has also set up an excellent campground with barbecues, fire pits, toilets (look out for one of them in MY BOOK!) and hot showers, all for $5 per person per night.
 It’s an excellent staging post en route to the rough stuff of the tracks further north.
 But it’s an attraction in its own right with walks along the river and no-longer-used railway tracks, and story boards detailing the history of the town’s rise, fall and restoration.

-The Group’s volunteers stay on site in the campground for the annual restoration activities while the bakery opens in May and June – some are reportedly the bakery’s best customers – and work on a roster system to ensure the bakery stays open.
+The Group’s volunteers stay on site in the campground for the annual restoration activities while the bakery opens for about 8 weeks between May and July – some are reportedly the bakery’s best customers – and work on a roster system to ensure the bakery stays open.

 I almost joined up on the spot!